 All Global Forum members have agreed to have their implementation of the EOIR standard be assessed by peer review.
 The first round of reviews was conducted from 2010 to 2016.
 The Global Forum has agreed that all members and relevant non-members should be subject to a second round of review starting in 2016, to ensure continued compliance with and implementation of the EOIR standard.

-The Peer Review of the Automatic Exchange of Financial Account Information 2020 presents the conclusions of the peer reviews of the legal frameworks put in place by each jurisdiction to implement the AEOI standard.
-The results relate to the 100 jurisdictions that committed to commence AEOI by 2020.
-It also contains, for the first time, the results of the Global Forum’s initial peer reviews in relation to the effectiveness in practice of the implementation of the standard, the results of which are expected to be published in 2022.
+The Peer Review of the Automatic Exchange of Financial Account Information 2021 presents the conclusions of the peer reviews of the legal frameworks put in place by each jurisdiction to implement the AEOI standard.
+The results relate to the 102 jurisdictions that committed to commence AEOI by 2020.
+It also contains, for the first time, the results of the Global Forum’s initial peer reviews in relation to the effectiveness in practice of the implementation of the standard in practice, the results of which are expected to be published in 2022.

 Issuing ratings to assessed jurisdictions is the last step of the review process.
 The rating issued is based on the seriousness of the deficiencies identified in the course of the review process and they are accompanied by recommendations to the jurisdictions to improve its legal framework or effectiveness in practice.
 Ratings can be improved over time when a jurisdiction effectively responds to the recommendations made (and could be downgraded when a step back is identified).